morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Paying for a good quality USB WiFi adapter can make a lot of difference in your experience.
 Cheap, poor quality adapters can lead to a bad experience.

-My opinion, based on experience using the tested adapters, is shown in following
+My opinion, based on experience using the tested adapters, is shown in the following
-categories:
+categories: (the best are listed in order)

 -----